A Riemannian geometric approach for timelike and null spacetime geodesics: The generalized Jacobi metric

+Note that now the metric $g_{ij}$ is a 3-dimensional Riemannian metric.
+The metric \eqref{jacobim} is the \textit{generalized Jacobi metric} obtained by projecting the metric \eqref{metric1} over the direction defined by the Killing vector $\partial_{t}$.

+This procedure can be generalized to include more Killing vectors in the following way.
+We name the indices that will run over the coordinates that have a Killing vector with capital letters $A,B,C$.
+For the remaining coordinates (the ones on which there are not Killing vectors) we use $a,b,c$.
+Thus, if $d$ is the spacetime dimension we will always have $d=p+q$, where $p$ is the number of coordinates used for projection and $q$ the remaining ones.
+For example, if we use two Killing vectors for projection we have $A,B=1,2$, and $a,b=3,4$.
+Using this notation the generalized Jacobi metric can be written

-where $[g_{ij}]$ is the 3-dimensional Riemannian part of the inverse metric of the spacetime metric $g_{\mu\nu}$ This is one of our important results, although it can be extended even more.
-We can use the same procedure and by introducing more terms in the conformal factor we can find a $2-$dimensional metric\footnote{We can go even further, we can find a $1-$dimensional metric, although it is going to be meaningless}.
-Before going there, let us analyze the terms inside the conformal factor.
-The derivatives of the action $S$ can be any function, and therefore it could happen that \eqref{jacobim} represents a family of Riemannian metrics parametrized by the time coordinate, at best.
-The most simple expression will appear when all terms involving the derivatives of the action are constants, this happens when the metric has killing vectors.
-If the metric has a killing vector then the Lie derivative of the metric in the direction of the killing vector vanishes.
-It implies that the metric does not depend on that coordinate.
-Thus, we have that
+The metric $g_{ab}$ is a $2-$dimensional Riemannian metric.
+Let us analyze the terms inside the conformal factor.\\ In principle the conserved momenta $p_{A}$ can be any function depending on time, and therefore it could happen that \eqref{jacobim2} represents a family of Riemannian metrics parametrized by $t$.
+However, if the Lorentzian metric has a Killing vector in the direction of the coordinate $x^{A}$ then, the Lie derivative of the metric in the direction of that Killing vector vanishes.
+In this particular case, we have that

-where $C$ stands for the constant of motion associated to the killing vector in the direction of the coordinate $x^{\mu}$.
-For static spacetimes the constant of motion is associated to the time direction killing vector and it is the energy $E$.
-For these spacetimes the metric \eqref{jacobim} becomes
+where $C$ stands for the constant of motion associated with the Killing vector in the direction of the coordinate $x^{A}$. \\ For static spacetimes the constant of motion is the energy $E$, which is associated to the time direction Killing vector $\partial_{t}$, then for the spacetime metrics \eqref{metric1} we have that $\mathcal{L}=\frac{1}{2}(-V^2\dot{t}^2+g_{ij}\dot{x}^{i}\dot{x}^{j})$, then